line/armeria/README.md

 > Build a reactive microservice **at your pace**, not theirs.

 _Armeria_ is your go-to microservice framework for any situation.
-You can build any type of microservice leveraging your favorite technologies, including [gRPC](https://grpc.io/), [Thrift](https://thrift.apache.org/), [Kotlin](https://kotlinlang.org/), [Retrofit](https://square.github.io/retrofit/), [Reactive Streams](https://www.reactive-streams.org/),
+You can build any microservice leveraging your favorite technologies, including [gRPC](https://grpc.io/), [Thrift](https://thrift.apache.org/), [Kotlin](https://kotlinlang.org/), [Retrofit](https://square.github.io/retrofit/), [Reactive Streams](https://www.reactive-streams.org/),